robotjackie/portfolio/_projects/06_MEBII.md

 <center><img src="https://raw.githubusercontent.com/robotjackie/portfolio/gh-pages/public/images/meb_selfie.jpg" width="600"></center>

 However, we ran into trouble trying to combine the different parts.
-There were many errors, no debugger, and slow firmware upload time.
+There were many errors, no debugger, and slow firmware upload time (see "Challenges").

 <br/>